-One of the best ways to be an individual with a lot of self-control is to learn how to NOT use it.
-That doesn't sound right does it?
+One of the best ways you increase your self-control is to learn how NOT to use it.
+That doesn't sound right.

-In the book Willpower by Roy Baumeister, he posed this great theory based on his research.
+In the book Willpower by Roy Baumeister, he poses the following theory based on his research.
 Self-control (willpower, self-governance) is a finite energy that everyone has.
-Since it is finite, you tend to use it in some areas of your life and not in others.
+Since it is finite, you use it in some areas of your life, not others.
 Therefore, it is imperative that you use your self-control wisely.

-Since self-control is a finite energy, pre-decide on how you will deal with temptations and weaknesses.
-Save your self-control for emergencies.
+Since self-control is a finite energy, pre-decide on how you deal with future temptations and weaknesses.
+That saves your self-control for emergencies.

 How will you deal with your temptations?

-Most people think they have more self-control of their lives than they really have.
-And, that means it is easy to think you can dabble in questionable actions and it won't hurt you.
-It is so easy to believe that lie and that's why you can end up addicted, in prison, or suffering from broken relationships.
+Most people think they have more self-control over their lives than they have.
+And that means it is easy to think you can dabble in questionable actions, and it won't hurt you.
+It is so easy to believe that lie, and that's why people end up as addicts, prisoners, or relationship breakers.

-How many men, and women nowadays, believe that a little porn won't hurt them?
-It is an epidemic in the world.
+How many men and women nowadays believe that a bit of porn won't hurt them?
+It is an epidemic around the world.
 How about addiction to drugs?
-People that are now addicted, didn't wake up one day and say, "I want to be addicted to painkillers, so let me find some!"
+People that are addicts now didn't wake up one day and say, "I want to be addicted to painkillers, so let me find some!"
 They believed a lie that said, "It won't happen to me.
 I just need to feel different than I do right now."

-Or, in business, a little lie about a personal expense on your expense account won't hurt, right?
+Or, in business, a little lie about a personal expense on your expense account does not hurt, right?

-Every one of those examples would have had a better outcome, if pre-deciding was used.
-Because, pre-deciding keeps you away from the edge, so that you don't slide down the slippery slope.
+Each of those examples would have had a better outcome if the person pre-decided because pre-deciding keeps you away from the edge so you don't slide down the slippery slope.

-Pre-deciding is a very simple concept to help your self-control.
-You think about situations that are difficult for you or that you just don't want to do or have in your life.
-Pre-decide that you will stay true to your good values.
+Pre-deciding is a very simple concept that helps your self-control.
+The key is honesty about situations that are difficult for you or that you don't want to do or have in your life.
+Then pre-decide that you will stay true to your good values.

-Pre-deciding is about decisions about things that seem inconsequential like picking up a hitchhiker, or as major as monogamy.
+Pre-deciding is about decisions that seem inconsequential, like picking up a hitchhiker, or as significant as monogamy.

 Of course, you might say, "I will commit to doing the right thing."
 While that is very good, it isn't as powerful as committing to a specific "right thing."
 For example, if you decide you want to be monogamous, what have you decided to do in times you are with a person you are attracted to?
 You will need to choose what "right thing" needs to happen in that specific situation.

-Just like leaders need to have and provide clear expectations to create a structure of productivity and high performance, you need to create clear rules and guidelines.
-Those rules and guidelines become your first, and sometimes, last line of defense when you are tempted to violate your values.
+Just like great leaders create and provide clear expectations to develop a structure of productivity and high performance, you make clear rules and guidelines for your behavioral structure.
+Those rules and guidelines become your first and, sometimes, last line of defense when temptation enters your life.

 Strengthened by a sacred command

 Finally, Roy Baumeister's research showed that a sacred command helps.
-When you commit to what God or your higher power says, you increase the probability for self-governance.
-So, be certain about those things that God wants you to do and not do.
+When you commit to what God or your higher power says, you increase the probability of self-governance.
+So, be sure about what God wants you to do and not do.